 “Tonight KFRC will have Jack Benny as master of ceremonies for the Mavio [sic] club from 8 to 9.
 Marie Wells, popular musical comedienne, will sing a group of songs.”

 A check of listings in the Tribune and other California papers (unfortunately, I don’t have access to any Los Angeles papers of the day) clears up the mystery.
 The show was called ‘The MGM Movie Club’ and it originated from KHJ, the Don Lee network station in Los Angeles.
 Don Lee owned KFRC in San Francisco and had four affiliates up the West Coast.
 On August 10, 1929, United Press reported Don Lee was merging his six stations with CBS as of the following January 1st.
-The Don Lee stations were carrying some CBS programming, but ‘The M-G-M Movie Club’ wasn’t one of them (at least, the CBS flagship in New York didn’t run it, though it would have been a good candidate for a network show).
-It was a regular show; the previous week featured Basil Rathbone hosting, with Cliff Edwards, Bob Montgomery and forgotten stars Ethelind Terry, Lawrence Gray, the Three Twins and Catherine Dale Owens.
+‘The M-G-M Movie Club’ was a regularly scheduled show; the previous week featured Basil Rathbone hosting, with Cliff Edwards, Bob Montgomery and forgotten stars Ethelind Terry, Lawrence Gray, the Three Twins and Catherine Dale Owens.